chromium/chromium/android_webview/docs/webview-shell.md

      # Replace this path with the path to your downloaded APK
      $ adb install -d -r ~/Downloads/chrome-android/SystemWebViewShell.apk
      ```

+*** note
+**Note:** on the Android emulator, this may fail to install and print the
+`INSTALL_FAILED_UPDATE_INCOMPATIBLE: Package ... signatures do not match
+previously installed version` error message.
+This may require switching to a
+physical device or compiling the WebView shell from source (see the
+troubleshooting steps below).
+***

 ## Troubleshooting